Check Effective Permissions

 Introduction

-The “Add Principal” function allows you to specifically analyze the effective access rights that a particular user or group has to files and folders.
-All relevant factors are automatically considered – from group memberships and share permissions to inherited and explicit NTFS permissions.
+All relevant factors are automatically taken into account – from group memberships and share permissions to inherited and explicit NTFS permissions.

-Add Users to the Analysis
+Add a User to the Analysis

 1. Open an existing analysis in the NTFS Analysis section.